Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Introduction

 \section{Introduction}

-\EDdone{This section and the next subsection have to be combined in one.
-The structure has to be the following: 1. state the problem we want to solve, where it comes from and its properties.
-2. State what are the limitations of the current solving methods and what impact they have on the applications.
-3. State the solution we propose to overcome the limitation and provide a better alternative to the State of the Art.} The optical properties of materials under light stimulation are typically studied through the \textit{Bethe-Salpeter Equation} (BSE) \cite{bechstedt_many-body_2015}. \EDdone{Add reference to F. Bechstedt, Many-Body Approach to Electronic Excitations, Springer Series in Solid-State Sciences, vol. 181, Springer-Verlag Berlin Heidelberg, 2015.} For numerical solution the BSE is expressed as an eigenvalue problem represented by an excitonic Hamiltonian.
+The optical properties of materials under light stimulation are typically studied through the \textit{Bethe-Salpeter Equation} (BSE) \cite{bechstedt_many-body_2015}.
+For numerical solution the BSE is expressed as an eigenvalue problem represented by an excitonic Hamiltonian.
 Such an Hamiltonian is of the form

-The $m \times m$ \rw{dense} blocks $A$ and $B$ are respectively referred to as resonant and coupling terms.
+The $m \times m$ dense blocks $A$ and $B$ are respectively referred to as resonant and coupling terms.
 The two blocks $\bar{A}$ and $\bar{B}$ simply stand for the conjugate of $A$ and $B$.
-The Hamiltonian $H$ is \rw{dense, has size $n \defeq 2m$, and is} termed a pseudo-hermitian matrix, as it satisfies the relation
+The Hamiltonian $H$ is dense, has size $n \defeq 2m$, and is termed a pseudo-hermitian matrix, as it satisfies the relation